airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 ### Initial setup and connection

-Upon first opening WinTAK you will be prompted to accept terms and the option to import a datapackage.
+Upon first opening WinTAK you will be prompted to accept terms and the option to import a data package.

 <div class="image-thumbnail">